maehem/javamancer/README.md

 future back in 1989...  and still do.

 ## What does it do?
-Currently, this software is able to uncompress and decode the image and text game assets from Neuromancer PC .DAT files, you will need a copy of the original floppy files, I won't distribute them here.
+Currently, this software is able to play the game as well as uncompress, decode and browse the image and text game assets from Neuromancer PC .DAT files.
+You will need a copy of the original floppy files, I won't distribute them here.
 Many abandon-ware sites have archived them.
 Once running, the application will scan your NEURO1.DAT and NEURO2.DAT files, extract and cache the assets to your user computer.
 You can then use the browser function to explore